Testing for COVID-19

 - for yourself, if you have been told to have a test before you go into hospital, for example, for surgery

 Tests can be done at a local test centre or you can order a test to be posted to you.
-For Brighton & Hove the closest test centre is at the AMEX Stadium.
+For Brighton & Hove the closest regional test centre is at Gatwick Airport.

 Book or order a test on the NHS website.